finnbergquist/HellsKitchen/README.md

 ## Running the Program
+First, make sure the following dependencies are installed: numpy, glob.

 In the command prompt, navigate to the directory that contains `evolve.py`.
 Then type:
 ```
 python3 evolve.py <inspiring set path> <output directory path> <generations>